-- C. "Harassment" means any threatening, insulting, or dehumanizing gesture, use of data, technology, computer software, or written, verbal or physical conduct directed against a student or school employee that: - 1. places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property; - 2. has the effect of substantially interfering with a student's educational performance, or employee's work performance, or either's opportunities, or benefits; - 3. has the effect of substantially negatively impacting a student's or employee's emotional or mental well-being; or - 4. has the effect of substantially disrupting the orderly operation of a school and/or school district work environment. - D. "Cyberstalking", as defined in F.S. s.784.048(1)(d), means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at or about a specific person, causing substantial emotional distress to that person and serving no legitimate purpose.
-Additional definitions in F.S. s.815.03, are also applicable.

-E. "Bullying", "Cyberbullying", and/or "Harassment" also encompass:

-5. retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying, harassment, or discrimination.

-- 6. retaliation also includes reporting a baseless act of bullying, harassment, or discrimination that is not made in good faith. - 7. perpetuation of conduct listed in the definition of bullying, cyberbullying harassment, and/or discrimination by an individual or group with intent to demean, dehumanize, embarrass, or cause emotional or physical harm to a student or school employee by: - a) incitement or coercion; - b) accessing or knowingly and willingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the District school system; or - c) acting in a manner that has an effect substantially similar to the effect of bullying, harassment, or discrimination. - F. "Bullying," "Cyberbullying", "Harassment," and "Discrimination" (hereinafter referred to as bullying, as defined in Section A, for the purpose of this Policy) also encompass, but are not limited to, unwanted harm towards a student or employee in regard to their real or perceived: sex, race, color, religion, national origin, age, disability (physical, mental, or educational), marital status, socio-economic background, ancestry, ethnicity, genetic information, gender, gender identity or expression, linguistic preference, political beliefs, sexual orientation, or social/family background or being viewed as different in its education programs or admissions to education programs and therefore prohibits bullying of any student or employee by any Board member, District employee, consultant, contractor, agent, visitor, volunteer, student, or other person in the school or outside the school at school-sponsored events, on school buses, and at training facilities or training programs sponsored by the District.
-The School Board also provides equal access to the Boy Scouts and other designated youth groups.
-For Federal requirements when these acts are against federally identified protected categories, refer to Policy 4001.1.
+- 11. destruction of school or personal property - 12. social exclusion, including incitement and/or coercion - 13. rumor or spreading of falsehoods - B. "Harassment" means any threatening, insulting, or dehumanizing gesture, use of technology, computer software, or written, verbal or physical conduct directed against a student or school employee that: - 1. places a student or school employee in reasonable fear of harm to his or her person or damage to his or her property; - 2. has the effect of substantially interfering with a student's educational performance, or employee's work performance, or either's opportunities, or benefits; - 3. has the effect of substantially negatively impacting a student's or employee's emotional or mental well-being; or - 4. has the effect of substantially disrupting the orderly operation of a school and/or school district work environment. - C. "Cyberstalking", as defined in Florida State Statute 784.048(d), means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at or about a specific person, causing substantial emotional distress to that person and serving no legitimate purpose. - D. "Cyberbullying" is defined as the willful and repeated harassment and intimidation of a person through the use of digital technologies, including, but not limited to, email, blogs, texting on cell phones, social websites (e.g., MySpace, Facebook, Twitter, etc.), chat rooms, "sexting", instant messaging, or video voyeurism. - Note: Per F.S.
+810.145, voyeurism, which may be utilized in cyberbullying, in and of itself, is a criminal offense. - E. "Bullying", "Cyberbullying", and/or "Harassment" also encompass: - 1. retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying, harassment, or discrimination. - 2. retaliation also includes reporting a baseless act of bullying, harassment, or discrimination that is not made in good faith. - 3. perpetuation of conduct listed in the definition of bullying, harassment, and/or discrimination by an individual or group with intent to demean, dehumanize, embarrass, or cause emotional or physical harm to a student or school employee by: - a) incitement or coercion; - b) accessing or knowingly and willingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the District school system; or - c) acting in a manner that has an effect substantially similar to the effect of bullying, harassment, or discrimination. - F. "Bullying," "Cyberbullying", "Harassment," and "Discrimination" (hereinafter referred to as bullying, as defined in Section A, for the purpose of this Policy) also encompass, but are not limited to, unwanted harm towards a student or employee in regard to their real or perceived: sex, race, color, religion, national origin, age, disability (physical, mental, or educational), marital status, socio-economic background, ancestry, ethnicity, gender, gender identity or expression, linguistic preference, political beliefs, sexual orientation, or social/family background or being viewed as different in its education programs or admissions to education programs and therefore prohibits bullying of any student or employee by any Board member, District employee, consultant, contractor, agent, visitor, volunteer, student, or other person in the school or outside the school at school-sponsored events, on school buses, and at training facilities or training programs sponsored by the District.
+For Federal requirements when these acts are against Federally identified protected categories, refer to Policy 4001.1.